Looking for Affordable Housing?

 Get Your Rental History

-Every tenant should get an official copy of their rental history so that you can see if the unit you are occupying is or was previously rent stabilized, and if you are receiving a preferential rent (for more information on preferential rents, click here).
+Every tenant should get an official copy of their rental history so that you can see if the unit you are occupying is or was previously rent stabilized, and if you are receiving a preferential rent (for more information on preferential rents, see the changes to the rent laws section of this page below.
 To get your rental history you can reach out to the New York State Department of Homes & Community Renewal’s (HCR) Rent Info Hotline at 718-739-6400 (and press 1 and then 7).
-You can also ask HCR a question through this form.
+You can also find answers to many questions here.

 The harassment of tenants by landlords or owners can include: